 Note the fun color scheme of this dining room too.
 When it comes to dining toom color ideas, be bolder than you would in other rooms.
 As Sacha Berger, founder of Honeybee Interiors advises, 'Go a little braver with color in a dining room as its not a room you’ll be in all the time and should feel a bit more special.
 Bring those bright hues in with either bolder dining chairs or even moodier colored walls or ceilings.'

 3. Add a small dining space to an alcove

+Got an alcove in the kitchen going unused?
+Copy this small dining room idea and turn it into an informal dining spot.
 This tiny breakfast nook takes up barely any space at all, but is still wonderfully stylish, with a trio of Lee Broom pendant lights – accentuating the ceiling height – and a buttoned back banquette that also lifts up to reveal hidden storage.

 This Notting Hill apartment had no space for a separate dining room, so architects at De Rosee Sa created this eat-in kitchen diner instead.
 A round table gives a softer look than a bulky square one, and a wall of built-in storage for table linens and glassware frees up as much floor space as possible.
-The dining area is illuminated by wall lights instead of any bulky floor lamps, further maximising space
+The dining area is illuminated by wall lights instead of any bulky floor lamps, further maximizing space.

 Ironically, sometimes a smaller room can be made to feel bigger and grander by larger furniture.
 In this dining space by Lance Thomas of Room Service, a round table was placed in the centre, surrounded by upholstered chairs that tuck neatly under.
 A striking ceiling pendant and artwork help make this small room feel grand and chic.